faginr/live-editor/README.md

 Some aspects of the editor are in subrepos with their own issue trackers, like structuredjs and structuredblocks, so be sure to poke around those and see if they're more up your bug-fixing alley.

 There are also a handful of [idea](https://github.com/Khan/live-editor/labels/idea)s floating here from our community.
-You are welcome to take them on, but it's possible we won't merge them if we worry about their effect on the programming experience on Khan Academy, like if they may introduce backwards compatibilities or performance regressions.
+You are welcome to take them on, but it's possible we won't merge them if we worry about their effect on the programming experience on Khan Academy, like if they may introduce backwards incompatibilities or performance regressions.

 We have no full-time resource working on the editing environment right now, so we will do pull requests when we find ourselves with time between other projects.
 We thank you for your contribution, even if we may be slow to acknowledge it at times. :)